We support both claimants and professionals. These are just some of the organisations who have subscribed to Benefits and Work:

 Use our simple personal independence payment self-test to score yourself and even have your results emailed to you.

 You can also find out how the personal independence payment (PIP) points system works.

 Download Our Personal Independence Payment (PIP) Guides

-The 70 page guide takes you through the whole complex process of making a claim, from the initial telephone call, through completing the ‘How your disability affects you’ form and on to your face-to-face assessment.
+Our 70 page guide to claiming PIP takes you through the whole complex process of making a claim, from the initial telephone call, through completing the ‘How your disability affects you’ form and on to your face-to-face assessment.

-So, if you’re an individual claimant, charity or advice agency needing detailed information about PIP, subscribe now and you can download our guide instantly.
+So, if you’re an individual claimant, charity or advice agency needing detailed information about PIP, subscribe now and you can download our guides instantly.